SkylineCommunications/dataminer-docs/connector-help/connector_help/Barrowa_Sundial.md

 ## About

-This driver uses an SNMP connection to retrieve data from a **Barrowa Sundial** device.
+This connector uses an SNMP connection to retrieve data from a **Barrowa Sundial** device.

 ### Version Info